-- While you urinate into a container, the volume of urine and the rate at which the bladder empties are measured.
+- You will urinate into a container while the amount of urine and how fast it flows out of the bladder are measured.

 - The bladder may be filled with water through the catheter until you have the first urge to urinate.
 The amount of water in the bladder is measured at this point.
-Then more water may be added while you resist urinating until involuntary urination occurs.
+Then more water may be added while you resist urinating until you no longer can keep from urinating.

 One or more of the following may be found:

-- More than a normal amount of fluid remains in the bladder after urinating.
-A large volume of urine remaining in the bladder suggests the flow of urine out of the bladder is partially blocked or the bladder muscle is not contracting properly to force all the urine out (overflow incontinence).
+- More than a normal amount of fluid remains in the bladder after you urinate.
+A large volume of urine remaining in the bladder suggests that the flow of urine out of the bladder is partially blocked or the bladder muscle is not contracting properly to force all the urine out (overflow incontinence).

 - The bladder contains less fluid or more fluid than is considered normal when the first urge to urinate is felt.

 - You are unable to retain urine when the bladder contains less than the normal amount of fluid for most people.